CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Chapter 2

-1. Identify the various types of income and their implications, including the hidden income tax dangers of cancellation of indebtedness income, tax recoveries, and depreciation recapture.
+1. Identify the various types of income and their implications, including the hidden income tax dangers of cancellation of indebtedness income, tax recoveries, and former corporate AMT.

-2. Specify the existing basic business and investment tax credits, naming their tax requirements, and business asset types that affect the character of gain or loss, and recognize the tax treatment on the disposition of business assets, including non-recognition transfers and §1231 assets.
+2. Specify the existing basic business and investment tax credits, naming their tax requirements and recognize the tax treatment on the disposition of business assets, including non-recognition transfers.

 Chapter 3

-1. Recognize the importance of §162 in deducting and substantiating business expenses and costs and specify the implications of the deduction timing and limits specifying the treatment of not-for-profit activities.
+1. Recognize the importance of §162 in deducting and substantiating business expenses and costs, specify the implications of the deduction timing and limits, and recognize the treatment of net operating losses, contested tax liabilities, rent, and the use of Form 5213.

-2. Identify conditional sales contracts, leveraged leases, and true leases, and determine how to qualify for rent expense deductions including through leasehold improvements.
+2. Identify conditional sales contracts, lease acquisition costs, and true leases, and determine how to qualify for rent expense deductions including through leasehold improvements.

 3. Specify the various forms of interest expense under §163(a) recognizing related reporting and filing issues, and identify the distinctions between deductible and nondeductible interest.

-4. Recognize deductions for real estate, state, and local taxes and list deductions for home office use, research and experimentation costs, barrier removal, and mine development.
+4. Recognize deductions for real estate, state, and local taxes and list the deductions for business casualties, home office use, former research and experimentation costs, barrier removal, and §195 versus §248 costs.

 5. Identify the various forms of tax treatment under the concepts of depreciation and amortization, including the effect on amortization of §197.